m0hamdan/Udacity-DS-Blog-Post/README.md

 A Udacity Nanodegree blog post project.

 How apps are distributed among categories?
 What are the most popular categories in the play store?
-And how this has changed over past few years?
+How this changed over the past few years?
 What are the top installed vs. Rated Freemium apps?
 What are the top installed vs. Rated Premium apps?
 What’s the average Premium App price?